rajadilipkolli/POC/README.md

 This repo is for all POC which I does and learnings I learnt Below are the projects that I have completed POC
 - [mongodb-redis-integration](mongodb-redis-integration/README.md) -> adding fault tolerant caching layer to MongoDB.
-- [spring-boot-rest-poc](spring-boot-rest-poc/README.md) -> Enterprise application integrated with spring data, datasource-proxy, JPA
+- [spring-boot-rest-poc](spring-boot-rest-poc/README.md) -> Enterprise application integrated with spring data, datasource-proxy, JPA, ActiveMQ(for demostration)

 ### Filing Issues